Cindy Ross Friedman Graduate Bursary

-Established by the family and friends of Cindy Ross Friedman, including her husband Tom Friedman, this fund is to provide a female student financial assistance in a graduate, post-baccalaureate or professional program (Law, Medicine, etc.) with a focus on environmental and social justice issues.
+Established by the family and friends of Cindy Ross Friedman, including her husband Tom Friedman, this fund is to provide financial assistance to a student with demonstrated need in a graduate, post-baccalaureate or professional program (Law, Medicine, etc.) with a focus on environmental and social justice issues.

 A Fund in Honour of Cynthia

 When Cynthia Ross Friedman passed away suddenly, friends and family wanted to honour her Legacy.